MicrosoftDocs/learn/learn-pr/azure/automate-deployments-github-actions-azure/includes/5-exercise-configure-github-deployments.md

 1. Finally, select **CTRL+C** to exit sqlcmd.

-## Configure the Azure Function App with GitHub Actions
+## Configure the Azure Function App using GitHub Actions

 Next, to publish the function to the Azure Function app you deployed in the previous exercise, you'll need to download the publish profile, configure settings in GitHub, and push your changes with Visual Studio Code.